 Delta Waves (frequency range up to 4 Hz)

-Delta waves are large, slow brainwaves associated with the stage 3 and 4 of non-REM sleep, the deepest and most restorative stages of sleep.
-Stage 3 is also called “Delta sleep.
+Delta waves are large, slow brainwaves associated with stages 3 and 4 of non-REM sleep, the deepest and most restorative stages of sleep.
+Stage 3 is also called “Delta sleep”.

 What is an Electroencephalogram Used For?